mingwei-zou/AlgorithmShowcase/README.md

 Input files begin with a contour count, followed by a vertex count and `x y z` coordinate rows for each contour.
 GLUT labels are optional; the supplied code leaves `haveGlutForFonts = False`.

-*Project context:* Based on [CMPE/CISC 365 Assignment 3](Dynamic%20Programming/A3.txt), using its supplied datasets and visualization framework.
-The algorithmic work centers on choosing a starting connection, defining and filling the DP tables, and reconstructing triangles from predecessor decisions.

 <!-- DYNAMIC-PROGRAMMING:CONTENT:END -->

 [Back to overview](#algorithmshowcase-main)